thowwafi/django-music-track/README.md

 ## Notes

 - Ensure that you have `ffmpeg` or `libav` installed on your system for `pydub` to handle audio processing.
-- Adjust the `<repository-url>` in the clone command to the actual URL of your repository.